eridien/vscode-definition-stack/README.md

 ### More Settings

-#### Settings available in the vscode settings tab.
+#### These are available in the vscode settings tab.

 - **Entire File Ok:** Option to hide or show definitions that occupy an entire file.
 If you work with large files the stack can grow excessively tall.
 The default is to show them.

-- **Ignore File Patterns:** Defs to a file that matches a pattern are ignored.
+- **Ignore File Patterns:** Defs in a file whose path  matches a pattern are ignored.
 Patterns can be regexes. "node_modules" and ".d.ts" are the default patterns.

 ### Future

 - Only Javascript and Typescript files are supported because they are the only ones with a vscode ref/def language provider.
-Hopefully support will be expanded.
+Hopefully support will be expanded to other languages.

-- There is no way currently to match the language highlighting and themes to vscode ones.
+- There is no way to match the themes to vscode ones.
 This extension uses the Prism library which works quite differently than the vscode language providers.
-Any ideas are welcome.

 - Currently this is not keyboard-jockey friendly.
 The mouse is used for everything.
-There is no reason that keys couldn't be used but nothing has been done in this area yet.
+There is no reason that keyboard shortcuts couldn't be implemented but nothing has been done in this area yet.

 - When a source file is edited the blocks in the stack are not updated.
 Tracking changes would not be easy and not work well just like bookmarks and breakpoints.
 This is not a serious problem since the stack is created and used quickly unlike bookmarks and breakpoints which are expected to be persistent.